-Minimum qualification standards for all drivers, whether they are applicants, new hires, or long-time employees, should be established.
+Minimum qualification standards for all drivers, whether they are applicants, new hires or long-time employees should be established.
 The following recommended standards reflect current industry best practices.
-Only individuals who meet these standards should be allowed to operate vehicles on behalf of the company.
+You should only allow individuals that meet the standards to operate vehicles on behalf of the company.